 An exploration characterized the foundation materials in the general area of the proposed flood control structure.
-This investigation included drilling 14 soil borings, visual logging of retrieved soil/rock, sampling and laboratory testing of representative soil.
+This investigation included drilling 16 soil borings, visual logging of retrieved soil/rock, sampling and laboratory testing of representative soil.
 The preliminary drilling indicates that the general area of the proposed dam site location is predominately underlain by silty sands, poorly graded sands, and fat clays with sand.
-Groundwater was encountered during drilling from 5.0 ft. to 15.0 ft. below ground surface.
-The locations drilled were not ideal in that they were performed to get a general idea of subsurface soil conditions.
+Groundwater was encountered during drilling from 5 to 15 feet below ground surface.
+The locations and spacing of the borings drilled were performed to get a general idea of subsurface soil conditions and were not ideal for design purposes.

-The 2011 Subsurface exploration included 16 drilling locations.
+The 2011 subsurface exploration included 16 drilling locations.
 Seven locations are within the general footprint of the proposed dam, six locations are in the proposed borrow location, and three locations are located near the toe of the proposed dam.
-Depth of drilling varied from 10 ft. to 40 ft.
-Samples were collected in accordance with ASTM D-1589, with an 2-foot split spoon sampler, at 2.5 feet intervals from 0 to 20 feet below the ground surface, and at 20 feet, the sampling interval was every 5 five feet thereafter.
+Depth of drilling varied from 10 feet to 40 feet.
+Samples were collected in accordance with ASTM D-1589, with an 2-foot split spoon sampler, at 2.5 foot intervals from 0 to 20 feet below the ground surface.
+At 20 feet the sampling interval was every 5 feet thereafter.
 Samples were visually logged and sent to a laboratory for testing grain size distribution, Atterberg limits, and hydraulic conductivity.
 Test results are located in the Geotechnical Appendix (Appendix F).

 The depth of the drilling corresponds to approximately two times the height of the embankment for the locations within the proposed dam.
 Drilling in the proposed borrow area indicates there is enough suitable material for embankment construction prior to encountering the water table or unsuitable material.
-An analysis of the drilling data using Groundwater Modeling System (GMS 7.1) is presented in the Appendix F of this report.
+An analysis of the drilling data using Groundwater Modeling System (version 7.1) is presented in Appendix F of this report.
 The future without-project conditions would remain unchanged and have no effect on subsurface soils.

-Figure 16 Map of 2011 subsurface investigation borehole locations.
+Figure 19 Map of 2011 subsurface investigation borehole locations.